 If USCIS Denies Your Application for Citizenship by Naturalization

 If USCIS denies your application for citizenship by naturalization, you should speak with an immigration attorney.
-You can speak with an independent attorney for just $24/month through our Ask an Attorney program.

 Step 3.
 Attend Your Biometrics Appointment (if applicable)